bytebase/bytebase.com-old/content/blog/introducing-terraform-bytebase-provider.md

 Run `terraform init`, `terraform plan` and `terraform apply` in the terminal.
 The output is as follows.
 ![run-terraform](/static/blog/introducing-terraform-bytebase-provider/run-terraform.webp)

-After running the Terraform commands, you can verify the "access control" configuration via the Bytebase Console, where you will observe the database "employee" listed in the database allowlist.
+After running the Terraform commands, you can verify the `access control` configuration via the Bytebase Console, where you will observe the database `employee` listed in the database allowlist.
 ![after-terraform](/static/blog/introducing-terraform-bytebase-provider/after-terraform.webp)

 ## Conclusion